 After Pi started you should be able to connect to it using ssh.
 In order to install rtl_tcp and adsb_hub use following commands:

 At this point you can start adsb_hub:

 Next step is to setup Pi's own Wi-Fi network so iOS device can connect to it when Wi-Fi router is not around.
 Please follow instructions listed here.
-You don't need to have a bridge but the rest of the stuff is spot on.
+You don't need routing and IP masquerading but the rest of the stuff is spot on.
 Just don't forget to change ssid and wpa_passphrase in /etc/hostapd/hostapd.conf and skip the step sudo service dhcpcd restart because it can make Pi inaccessible.
 After reboot try to join newly created Wi-Fi network from iOS device using IP 192.168.4.1 .
 In the future it's easy to switch Pi back to Wi-Fi router by commenting out wlan0 configuration in /etc/dhcpcd.conf plus reboot.

 In order to start on boot adsb_hub need to be added to /etc/rc.local file.
-Run sudo vi /etc/rc.local and insert before exit 0 in the end:
+Run sudo nano /etc/rc.local and insert before exit 0 in the end:

 # Auto run adsb_hub

 sudo /home/pi/realadsb/start.sh > /dev/null

 Sending output to /dev/null is a good way to save some energy and increase lifespan of SD card.
 As a result with 5200mAh battery you can expect 3-4 hours of radio spotting.
 Due to low voltage a red LED on Pi will not be always light up.
 However it's still enough to run adsb_hub on headless Pi and USB stick with its own light source such as RadarBox ADS-B FlightStick helps you to see if it's powered or not.